maptiler/leaflet-maptilersdk/README.md

 ### From CDN with the UMD bundle
-The UDM *leaflet-maptilersdk* bundle is not package with Leaflet nor with MapTiler SDK, so those will have to be imported as `<script>` separately as follow in the `<head>` HTML element:
+The UDM *leaflet-maptilersdk* bundle is not packaged with Leaflet nor with MapTiler SDK, so those will have to be imported as `<script>` separately in the `<head>` HTML element as follows:

 ```html
 <!-- Leaflet -->